CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponResourceClasses.md

 ## Dice Pool Mod

-Represent either an addition or subtraction of dice to the Combat Roll Dice Pool in which this Weapon Resource is being used.
+Represent either an addition or subtraction of dice to the Combat Roll Dice Pool in which this Ammo is being used.
 This is to represent ammunition types that warrant a change effectiveness.
 For instance, a bomb arrow is significantly more dangerous than a Standard Light Arrow, so it would receive additional dice.
 However, a blunted practice arrow (such as the comical boxing glove arrow) is significantly less dangerous than a Standard Light Arrow, so it would lose dice.

 ## Base Dice Tier Adjustment